Long or short?

-What we said about long and short words applies to sentences too.
+What we said about long and short words applies to sentences too - it's more important that the sentence is clear and understandable than how long it is.
 Academic writing tends to use long sentences, but it's also a good idea to vary long sentences with short ones.
 A short sentence coming after a few long ones has a lot of impact.

 Sometimes you can use a short sentence to give an illustration of what you've just said in a long one: